Fluidic-City-Lab/NFQ_Golf_Cart/README.md

 ------
-## 1. Installation and major Code Dependencies
+## 1. Installation and Major Code Dependencies
 ```

 ```

 ------
-## 2. Understanding the code:
+## 2. Understanding the Code:

 -------